sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/cifar10.md

 ```

 #### <a id="backward-pass-for-relu-layer">Backward Pass for ReLU layer</a>
-Defining function for naive forward pass for convolutional layer.
+Defining function for backward pass for ReLU layer.
 ```py
 """
 ```